-Following the partial or complete destruction of an established community by disturbing events such as fire or clearfelling, and similarly on the cessation of grazing or tillage, a sequence of species invasion and replacement ensues.
-Compared to the slow initial progress of primary succession in which amelioration of the environment plays an important part, secondary succession is characterized initially by rapid turnover of typically opportunist species which invade relatively congenial habitats.
+Following the partial or complete destruction of an established community by disturbing events, such as fire or the removal of all trees (clearfelling), and similarly on the cessation of grazing or tillage, a sequence of species invasion and replacement ensues.
+Compared to the slow initial progress of primary succession in which amelioration of the environment plays an important part, secondary succession is characterized initially by rapid turnover of typically opportunist species that invade relatively congenial habitats.

 Mechanisms of species replacement

 Observed changes in the structure and function of seral communities result from natural selection of individuals within their current environment.
-Three mechanisms by which species may replace each other have been proposed; the relative importance of each apparently depends on the nature of the sere and stage of development.
+Three mechanisms by which species may replace each other have been proposed; the relative importance of each apparently depends on the nature of the successional sequence and stage of development.